Rutgers Cancer Institute of New Jersey

 New Brunswick, NJ 08903-2681

-A shoulder sprain is stretching or tearing of the ligaments of the shoulder.
-Ligaments are strong bands of tissue that connect bones to each other.
+A shoulder sprain is stretching or tearing of the ligaments that support the shoulder.
+Ligaments are strong bands of tissue that hold bones to each other.

 Copyright © Nucleus Medical Media, Inc.